Aparna-BS/Django-webApp-blogPost/README.md

-A web application to create, list, edit and delete blog posts using Django 2.2.
+A web application to create, list, edit, upload images and delete blog posts using Django 2.2.